MolSSI-Education/mm-tools/_episodes/02-md-alkanes.md

 ## What are molecular dynamics simulations?

 Now that we have our force field defined, we are ready to do a simulation!
 But, what does that mean and what kind of simulation will we be doing?
 We will use a simulation method called **molecular dynamics** (MD).
 In molecular dynamics simulations, we simulate molecules in time by calculating the forces on atoms and updating their positions based on those forces.
 The output of a molecular dynamics simulation is a trajectory.
+This is commonly written to a file on the computer where the calculation is running.
+The trajectory file contains atomic positions for points in time.
 The trajectory can be visualized to show the movement of a system through time (like watching a movie).

 Force is equal to the negative gradient of potential energy.
 MD simulations use the potential energy function we discussed previously, and Newton's second law (the force on an object is equal to the object's mass times its acceleration) to calculate positions of atoms.